CodyAdam/VV-ESIR-TP2/code/Exercise5/report.md

-> This is the ouput of the following command :
-> `java -jar target/get-tcc-1.0-jar-with-dependencies.jar examples`
-> It take the classes in the `examples` directory as input.

 # Report TCC Value

 Calculating the TCC values of the classes in `/home/cody/Git/VV-ESIR-TP2/code/Exercise5/get-tcc/examples`

 # The class 'Example1'
 Package: `Example1`

 methods : [ `C` `D` `E` `B` `A` ]

 attributes : [ `x` `y` ]

 The attributes used in each method are:
   - C uses [y]